What do we mean by defending and advancing Western civilization?

-63% of high school seniors are not proficient in reading.
+of high school seniors are not proficient in reading

-70% of Millennials would vote for a Socialist candidate.
+of Millennials would vote for a Socialist candidate

-There is a sea-change coming as the older generations of Americans pass on to their reward, and a new, very different generation of Americans rises up to fill their shoes.
+There is a sea-change coming as the older generations of Americans pass on to their reward, and a new, very different generation of Americans rises to fill their shoes.
+We exist to illuminate a better path forward

 Why are we named Charlemagne Institute?

 In 800 A.D., Charlemagne was crowned Emperor of the Holy Roman Empire.
-Historians agree, that moment signaled the end of the Dark Age brought about by the collapse of the Roman Empire and the rise of an enlightened, Judeo-Christian West.
-Our job today is to illuminate a different path for a new generation of Americans, a path out of a dark age and into a bright future.
+Historians agree that his ascension signaled the end of the Dark Age as the collapse of the Roman Empire gave way to a newly unified, enlightened, Christian West.